fullmetaltac/interview-notes/devops/git.md

 **Reset the greet branch**

-Let’s go back in time on the greet branch to the point *before* we merged main onto it.
+Let's go back in time on the greet branch to the point *before* we merged main onto it.
 We can **reset** a branch to any commit we want.
 Essentially this is modifying the branch pointer to point to anywhere in the commit tree.

 In this case we want to back greet up to the point prior to the merge with main.
 We need to find the last commit before the merge.